Jamf Contract Documents Frequently Asked Questions (“FAQ”)

-Jamf is the standard in Apple enterprise management.
-Jamf’s solutions allow customers to remotely connect, manage and protect their Apple devices.
-Jamf’s Software and supporting applications may be utilized via an on-premise or cloud deployment model or installed on individual Apple devices (i.e., macOS, iOS, iPadOS or tvOS).
+Jamf is the standard in managing and securing Apple at work.
+Jamf’s solutions allow customers to remotely connect, manage, and protect their Apple devices.
+Jamf’s Software and supporting applications may be used via an on-premise or cloud deployment model or be installed on individual Apple devices (i.e., macOS, iOS, iPadOS, or tvOS).
 Certain Software may also be used with non-Apple mobile devices.

 Most Jamf customers license and use Jamf Software as a cloud service (referred to as “Hosted Services” in the SLASA).
 Jamf provides fully functional enterprise cloud applications through the Internet.
 Customers access their hosted deployment of Jamf Software on servers provided and maintained by Jamf.
 A customer’s deployment of Jamf Software will contain the data entered into it by the customer, which is referred to in the SLASA as “Customer Content.”

-Software deployed as an on-premise solution is installed within a customer’s environment on a customer’s own hardware.
+Software deployed as an on-premise solution is installed within a customer’s environment on its own hardware.
 The customer is responsible for downloading and updating the software and maintaining all other infrastructure, hardware and software needed to use it.

 What kind of Customer Content will be hosted by Jamf?

 Customers decide what Customer Content to enter into the Software.
+Typically, a Customer’s IT administrator will determine what information to provide to Jamf when configuring the Software to manage Devices.
+This is usually directory-type information, such as Device IDs, that would contain minimal Personal Data.
 Jamf does not monitor or control the information that you enter.
-Jamf hosts a minimal amount of Personal Data, much of which is directory-type information that your IT administrator will enter when configuring the Software.
-Importantly, Jamf does not access customer systems or host sensitive information like financial data, health data or sensitive Personal Data.
-In fact, the SLASA explicitly states that customers represent and warrant that they will not provide Jamf with those types of information (see Section 17 c)).
+Importantly, Jamf does not access customer systems or host sensitive information like financial data, health data, or sensitive Personal Data.
+In fact, the SLASA explicitly states that customers will not provide Jamf with those types of information (see Section 17 c)).